Where to Stay in Japan: Best Areas and Accommodation for Every Travel Style (2026)

 Types of Accommodation in Japan: What to Know

 Apartments and serviced residences — Ideal for families or longer stays.
-More space, self-catering options and a neighbourhood feel that hotels can't replicate.
+More space, self-catering options and a neighbourhood feel hotels can't replicate.

 How to Choose the Right Accommodation in Japan